StrangeBeeCorp/docs/docs/cortex/api/how-to-create-a-responder.md

 needed to run the responder correctly.

 ### Verify Execution
-Use these three simple checks before submitting your responder:
+Use these two simple checks before submitting your responder:

 -   Ensure it works with the expected configuration, TLP, PAP or datatype.
--   Ensure it works with missing configuration, PAP, datatype or TLP: your responder must generate an explicit error message.
+-   Ensure it works with missing configuration, TLP, PAP, or datatype: your responder must generate an explicit error message.

 ### Create a Pull Request